judemont/JdM-s-Website/README.md

 # JdM's Website
-It's my Website, you can watch and use it if do you want.
+It's my Website, you can watch and use it, if do you want.